flancian/garden/hugo boss.md

 - a [[person]].
 	- my jaw just dropped. [[hugo boss]], the [[fashion designer]], was a nazi and produced the SS uniforms.
 	- #pull https://en.wikipedia.org/wiki/Hugo_Boss_(fashion_designer)
-		-
-		- In the 1930s, it produced uniforms for the SA, the SS,[2] the Hitler Youth, the postal service, the national railroad, and later the Wehrmacht.[3]
+		- In the 1930s, it produced uniforms for the SA, the SS,[2] the Hitler Youth, the postal service, the national railroad, and later the Wehrmacht.
 - a [[company]].
 	- in the fashion business.